robert-richardson-1/Richardson-Data-Science-Portfolio/MLStreamlitApp/README.md

 ## Dataset Overview

 **Source:** Iris and Breast Cancer datasets are built into scikit-learn (sklearn.datasets).
 Iris classifies flower species by petal and sepal measurements across 3 classes (150 rows, 4 features).
 Breast Cancer classifies tumors as malignant or benign (569 rows, 30 features).
-Users may also supply their own labeled .csv file for classification tasks.
+Users may also uplaod their own labeled .csv file for classification tasks.

 ## App Features